Zero-Down-Time/kubezero/docs/Upgrade.md

 - set priorty class of ingress components to cluster essential

 ### Logging
+- ES/Kibana version bump to 7.10
-- ES/Kibana version bump, new ECK operator
+- ECK operator is now installed on demand in logging ns
+- Custom event fields configurable via new fluent-bit chart
+  e.g. clustername could be added to each event allowing easy filtering in case multiple clusters stream events into a single central ES cluster

 ### ArgoCD
 - version bump, new app of app architecure